 The NBME is an American-based exam and the domains assessed vary somewhat from our curriculum.
 Therefore, there may be some content on the exam that is not directly covered during the clerkship rotation.
+Many topics relevant to the NBME were covered in pediatric lectures in the first two years of the curriculum.
 In order to ensure success on the exam, it is important to review the topics covered on the exam.
 A general breakdown of the topics covered on the exam can be found on the NBME website.